- ORDER: Anseriformes

 - Cool Facts

-- The King Eider forages on sea beds up to 25 meters (82 ft) deep.
+- The King Eider forages on sea beds up to 80 feet deep.

 - The female King Eider alone attends the nest.
 When an intruder is present, the female sits low on the nest with her head flattened on the ground.
 She sits tightly on the eggs and sometimes can be touched or picked up off of the nest.

-- The female King Eider does not feed very often during the 22-24 day incubation period.
-One female did not leave her nest for seven days before being flushed by an arctic fox.
+- The female King Eider does not feed very often during the 22–24 day incubation period.
+One female did not leave her nest for 7 days before being flushed by an arctic fox.